Helmut Bischoff

-Helmut Hermann Wilhelm Bischoff (1 March 1908 – 5 January 1993) was a German SS-Obersturmbannführer and Nazi official.
-During World War II he was the leader of Einsatzkommando 1/IV in Poland and later headed the Gestapo offices in Poznań (Posen) and Magdeburg.
+Helmut Hermann Wilhelm Bischoff (1 March 1908 – 1 January 1993) was a German SS-Obersturmbannführer, Gestapo officer and Nazi government official.
+During World War II, he was the leader of Einsatzkommando 1/IV in Poland and later headed the Gestapo offices in Poznań (Posen) and Magdeburg.

-In 1943 Bischoff became a senior deputy to SS-Obergruppenführer Hans Kammler and served as the chief of security for Germany's V-weapons program.
-He also commanded the Sicherheitsdienst (SD) at the Mittelbau-Dora concentration camp.
+From 1943 to 1945 Bischoff served as a senior deputy to SS-Obergruppenführer Hans Kammler and was the chief of security for Germany's V-weapons program.
+He later commanded the Sicherheitsdienst (SD) at the Mittelbau-Dora concentration camp.
+Following the war, Bischoff would spend nearly a decade in Soviet captivity.
+He was repatriated to West Germany in 1955.
 Between 1967 and 1970 Bischoff was a defendant in the Essen-Dora war crimes trial.

 Early life

 Bischoff was born on 1 March 1908 in the town of Glogau in the Province of Silesia, then a part of the German Empire (now: Głogów, Poland).
-He was the son of a prosperous metzgermeister (master butcher) and attended the Glogau Gymnasium as a youth.
-From 1923-1925 Bischoff was a member of Bund Wiking, a paramilitary group associated with the right-wing Organisation Consul movement.
-After graduating from gymnasium, Bischoff went on to study law at Leipzig University and the University of Geneva.
+He was the son of a prosperous metzgermeister (master butcher) and attended the Glogau Gymnasium.
+From 1923–1925 Bischoff was a member of Jungwiking, the youth-wing of the Viking League, an ultra-nationalist and antisemitic paramilitary group associated with the far-right Organisation Consul movement.
+After graduating from gymnasium, Bischoff went on to study law at Leipzig University (where he was a member of the Leipziger Burschenschaft Dresdendia) and the University of Geneva.

 It was during his time as a law student that Bischoff first became active in the Nazi movement.
-He joined the Nazi Party in January 1930 (Member # 203 122) and the Sturmabteilung (SA) in 1933.
-After receiving his doctorate of jurisprudence (Dr. jur.), Bischoff returned to Lower Silesia and worked as an assessor at the district court offices in Schweidnitz and Strehlen.
-By 1934, Bischoff had also begun serving as a confidential informant (vertrauensmann) for the Sicherheitsdienst (SD), the Nazi Party's intelligence service.
+He joined the Nazi Party in March 1930 (Member # 203 122) and the Sturmabteilung (SA) in 1933.
+After receiving his doctorate of jurisprudence (Dr. jur.), Bischoff returned to his native Lower Silesia and worked as an assessor at the district court offices in Schweidnitz and Strehlen.
+By 1934, Bischoff had also begun serving as a confidential informant (Vertrauensmann) for the Sicherheitsdienst (SD), the Nazi Party's internal intelligence service.

 Gestapo

 After completing his legal clerkship, Bischoff joined the Schutzstaffel (SS) in November 1935 (SS # 272 403).
 He entered the Gestapo shortly afterward and served as chief of the organization's district bureau in Liegnitz until October 1936.
 Bischoff went on to lead the Gestapo departments in Harburg-Wilhelmsburg (1936-1937) and Köslin (1937-1939).
-By the outbreak of World War II he had risen to the rank of Sturmbannführer (major) in the SS.
+By the outbreak of World War II he had risen to the rank of Sturmbannführer (Major) in the Allgemeine-SS.